octopize/avatar-paper/README.md

 └─── README.md
 |
 └─── datasets
-        └─── AIDS : all aids datasets, original and avatarized └─── WBCD : all WBCD datasets, original and avatarized └─── results_df : dataframe of the results of computationally expensive analysis.
+        └─── AIDS : all AIDS datasets, original and avatarized └─── WBCD : all WBCD datasets, original and avatarized └─── results_df : result dataframes of computationally expensive analysis.
 |
 └─── notebooks
         └─── final_figure
+                | analysis and graphs generation.
 |
-                | Folder that contains all the notebook that analyse and generate the article graphs.
-                |

-        └─── avatarization
-                |
-                | Folder that contains all the notebooks that have avatarised the AIDS and WBCD data set.
-These notebooks
-                | require the avatarisation package, which is a private package of octopize's own.

-|
 └─── dimension
-        |
         | Multidimensionnal functions such as PCA, MCA or FAMD
 |
-|
 └─── metrics
-        |
         | Multiple function used to compute avatarization metrics
 |
+└─── figure
+        │ Figures presented in the article
 |
-└─── figure  : folder that contains all the figure of the article
-        │
-        | Multiple figures presented in the article
-        |
-|
 └─── color.csv : A csv file that contains color for the figures
 |
-└─── requirements.txt : requirements that contains python package of the project.
+└─── requirements.txt : requirements for python packages.
 ```